Melbourne Surgery

 This is usually done as a day case under either local anaesthesia with sedation or general anaesthesia.

-A small cut is made in the midline of the scrotum.
-The vas deferens on each side is grasped and pulled out of the small hole.
-The vas is then carefully dissected from the surrounding tissue and then cut and tied.
+The vas deferens is grasped and pulled out of the small hole.
+The vas is then carefully dissected from the surrounding tissue.
+A segment of the vas is then resected.

 The wound in the skin is closed with a dissolvable stitch.